 SCORPIO (Oct.
 23-Nov.
-21): Alburgh was press have difficulties.

-though you may have difficulties with your emotional partner, you can make major accomplishments if you put in overtime.
+21): Although you may have difficulties

 SAGITTARIUS (Nov.
 22-Dec.
-21):

-Travel and family outings will be enjoyable.
-However, be sure not to overspend on entertainment.
+21): Travel and family outings will be enjoyable.
+However, be sure not to oversprend on outpartainment.

 CAPRICORN (Dec.
 22-Jan.
-19):

-You will overspend if you go shopping.
+19): You will overspend if you go shopping.
 Investments will not be sound.
 Children may cause friction.

 AQUARIUS (Jan.
 20-Feb.
 18):

 Your emotions will be unstable.
-Think

-twice before you say something you'll regret later.
+Think twice before you say something you'll

 PISCES (Feb.
 19-March 20): Employers may overreact.
-Be aware that empty promises may result if you don't get agreements in writing. flamboyant or dramatic.
-Creative en-Born Today: You'll have some pretty amazing ideas this year, but you'll have to get some sound financial advice it you don't want to go over budget.
+Be aware that empty promises may result if you don't get agreements in writing.

+Born Today: You'll have some pretty amazing ideas this year, but you'll have to get some sound financial advice if you don't want to go over budget.
 You can make ends meet if you're willing to do the work yourself.
 This won't be a restful year if you really want to get ahead.